acmbpdc/coding-bootcamp/sessions/01-introduction-to-command-line/README.md

 tail myfile.txt -n 8 # prints the last 8 lines of the file
 ```

-Create files with the following content :
+Create files with the following content:

 ```
 # billy.txt